swapnilg4u/useful-resources/Programming/Python/DataStructures.md

 		# 5. make next of prev_node as new_node
 		prev_node.next = new_node

-	# This function is defined in Linked List class
 	# Appends a new node at the end.
-This method is
-	# defined inside LinkedList class shown above */
 	def append(self, new_data):

 		# 1. Create a new node